Onefabis/myst-editor/docs/source/comments.md

 :::

 Comments can span multiple lines, and multiple users can participate in writing a single comment.
-MyST Editor enables comment discussions through a concept of line authorship.
+Doc Editor enables comment discussions through a concept of line authorship.
 Every line of a comment is highlighted in the color of the line's author.
 When you hover over a line, you can also see its author's avatar to the left of the comment.
 If you want to participate in a discussion, it is recommended to add a new line (for example, at the end of a comment you want to reply to).